wulymammoth/attributes_dsl/README.md

 Benchmarks
 ----------

 The list of gems to compare has been taken from [Idiosyncratic Ruby #18][idiosyncratic_ruby] by Jan Lelis.
-Look at the [benchmark example][benchmakrs] for details.
-I've selected only those gems that support initialization from hash:
+I've selected only those gems that support initialization from hash.

+Look at the [benchmark source][benchmark] for details.

+The results are following:

 ```
 -------------------------------------------------